infinite-options/IO-Google-Login/README.md

   - Delete the ios (rm -rf ios) or Android (rm -rf android) folders (or delete both with rm -rf ios android)
   - Delete node modules (rm -rf node_modules package-lock.json)
-  - Install node modules (npm install)
+  - Install node modules and dependancies (npm install && npx expo install)
   - Clear cache [npx expo start --clear to speed interations between builds] OR [npx expo start --reset-cache to ensure env file loads properly]
-  - Do a Pre-build to re-create ios and/or Android folders [npx expo prebuild]
+  - Do a Pre-build to re-create ios and/or Android folders [npx expo prebuild OR npx expo prebuild --platform android]
   - [Optional: Google Login on iOS Simulator may require Device > Erase all Contents and Settings (ie starting with a Fresh Device) otherwise you get a "Safari can't connect due to a network connectivity issue"] (NOTE: This may also prevent other programs from logging in with Apple - still need to debug)
-  - Run the app [npx expo run:ios OR npx expo run:ios --device]
+  - Run the app [npx expo run:ios OR npx expo run:ios --device OR npx expo run:android]

   Full Reset: